 The word “porch” comes to us from the Latin word “porticus,” courtesy of the Greeks who designed columned entries into temples.
 Take a look at Greek Revival architecture and you’ll see porches everywhere.
 Think, “Gone with the Wind.”

 The Greek take on porches was all about tall columns and high ceilings designed to inspire awe prior to your entrance into the actual holy space.
-We’re more interested in a place to spend some quality time with a cup of joe and the Sunday paper or a spot to sip some cocktails with friends as the sun slips slowly into the west.
+With our modern day porch design projects, we’re more interested in a place to spend some quality time with a cup of joe and the Sunday paper or a spot to sip some cocktails with friends as the sun slips slowly into the west.

 The porch can be a more than a three-season, flex space by serving as an inviting entryway into your home.
 Even if you’re not planning on putting your house on the market anytime soon, the appeal of a sturdy, handsome porch viewed from the curbside cannot be denied.